spencer411/2021_Bioinformatics_Fellowship/README.md

 _**Tree Building**_

 Building a [phylogenetic tree](https://en.wikipedia.org/wiki/Phylogenetic_tree) is one of the most informative ways to display genomic data when examining groups of isolates.
 To build a phylogentic tree you will need a core alignment file produced by either Roary or Panaroo above.
 These alignment files are huge, as they contain the entire genome sequence for each isolate examined, aligned.
 Phylogenetic trees are built on genetic differences among genome sequences, therefore all wee need to build a phylogenetic tree is the variable sites from the alignment file.
 We can easily extract those sites using snp-sites.

-Snp-sites extracts single nucleotide polymorphisms ([SNPs](https://en.wikipedia.org/wiki/Single-nucleotide_polymorphism)) from a large whole genome alignment.
+**snp-sites** Snp-sites extracts single nucleotide polymorphisms ([SNPs](https://en.wikipedia.org/wiki/Single-nucleotide_polymorphism)) from a large whole genome alignment.
 You can read more about snp-sites [here](https://github.com/sanger-pathogens/snp-sites#introduction).

 To install snp-sites using conda, copy and paste the code below after creating and activating the snp-sites conda environment: